toseefkhilji/TKCollectionExample/README.md

 TKCollectionExample
 ===================

 TKCollectionExample is a dynamic CollectionView , It's a Pinterest style scroll view designed to be used similar to a UITableView.
+It is Used for dispalying News App or some Products app.

 ![logo](http://i.imgur.com/USVfsku.png)